 Chimney Rock Interpretive Association (CRIA) hosts a free Lecture Series five times a year to offer the opportunity for the public and CRIA volunteers to gather and enjoy a speaker whose topic typically relates to southwest archaeology, archaeoastronomy and/or Chacoan culture.
 Experts in the field travel sometimes from far distances to Pagosa Springs to present at this free series, but this month’s lecture series is now happening live and online for all to enjoy from the comforts of your home.
-Join us on Wednesday, May 13th at 7:00PM as Steven H. Lekson discusses “Millennium on the Meridian.”
+Join us on Thursday, July 16th (MST) at 7:00PM as Steven H. Lekson discusses “Chaco, North of the San Juan .”

 ABOUT THE SPEAKER